 Loading and unloading costs are an element of material pricing.
 Certain COPAS Model Form Accounting Procedures state the Operator may use specified loading and unloading rates that are adjusted by the same percentage used to adjust overhead rates (rounded to the nearest cent).
-Please click here to view the 2004 through 2018 loading & unloading rates.
 The resulting rate is effective April 1 of the applicable year.
 For more information, refer to COPAS MFI-38 available from our On-line Store & Publications.

 Most COPAS Accounting Procedures prior to COPAS 2012 require the application of freight equalization if trucking charges are greater than the Exluded Amount.
 Although actual trucking charges are primarily used as industry practice, since they are easily supported through vendor invoices, under many model forms freight equlization is still required in cases where actual transportation cost is greater than the cost between the railpoint and property, and the requirement for COPAS to publish the Exluded Amount is still in effect.
 By raising the excluded amount, the pool of invoices that Operators and Auditors have to examine for potential freight equiliization is reduced.
 COPAS Matierals Subcommittee determined the Excluded Amount is $1,600, effective April 1, 2015, based on an average of transportation costs, provided by several companies represented by the Materials Subcommittee, and comparable transportation routes.
-Please click here to view the rates from 1975 to 2018.
+Table

 Used equipment transferred between properties with different ownership or between a property and a warehouse, is valued at a percentage of the current new prices times the condition value.
 While most COPAS Model Form Accounting Procedures (APs) provide for a fixed percentage that corresponds to the condition of the equipment, the 1995 and Project Team APs have an option for used material to be priced at the “percentage most recently recommended by COPAS.”
 For this reason, COPAS conducts an annual survey to determine the used-equipment percentages that are effective January 1 of the applicable year.